martinfrances107/gcode-nom/gcode2obj/README.md

 Both .gcode files and binary .bgcode files are accepted.

+Multipart files are supported, for examples purge towers will be written to the OBJ file as a separate object,

 ## Performance

 Currently 9.9MByte bgcode file can be processed into a 16MBytes obj file in 1.5secs.